scanminer/scanminers-website/README.md

 Local test:
 1. Add DSNs to `.env.local`.
 2. `npm run dev` and open `http://localhost:3000/sentry-example-page`.
 3. Click “Throw Sample Error”.
-This triggers a frontend error and calls `/api/sentry-example-api`.
+This triggers a frontend error.
+Note: the sample backend route was disabled to avoid a Cloudflare Pages bundling issue.
 4. Check your Sentry project for the events.
 If you see a connectivity warning, disable ad blockers.
 A tunnel route `/monitoring` is configured to help avoid blocking.

 Production test: